-Colin Tabb completed his third season as the head coach of the Western New England University men’s basketball program in 2017-18.
+Colin Tabb completed his fourth season as the head coach of the Western New England University men’s basketball program in 2018-19.

 Tabb led the Golden Bears to a CCC Tournament appearance in his first campaign in 2015-16.
 The following season, senior guard Mike Gelineau became the program's 22nd 1000-point scorer and Pettway earned All-CCC accolades.